Activities for team building and games for your virtual team

 77. Try a Loop of Praise

 To inspire the staff to show respect for one another, there are numerous variants you may take on this.
-One choice is that you should only waste five minutes complimenting each other, whatever comes into their head (if you're the boss, you can start rolling the ball!).
-This can be as simple as saying, "I wanted to tell Gina that this week I loved her proposal" or "Big shoutout to Danny for bringing in donuts last week when we were all heads-down to reach a huge deadline."
-Or you can go around and make each person acknowledge the coworker to their right, so that everyone has a chance to shine.
+One choice is that you should only waste five minutes complimenting each other, whatever comes into their head (if you’re the boss, you can start rolling the ball.).
+This can be as simple as saying, “I wanted to tell Gina that this week I loved her proposal” or “Big shoutout to Danny for bringing in donuts last week when we were all heads-down to reach a huge deadline.”
+Or you can go around and make each person acknowledge the coworker to their right so that everyone has a chance to shine.

 78. Hosting a Brainstorm Session